sfraser-dev/go-bootcamp-again-singlemodule/README.md

 ## Single Module in Project Root Dir

-Ask Bard question: "show sample of project with single go.mod in the root".
+Ask question: "show sample of project with single go.mod in the root".

-Absolutely!
-Here's a sample Go project structure with a single go.mod file in the root directory, demonstrating how to organize your code and manage dependencies:
+Example of Go project structure with a single go.mod file in the root directory, demonstrating how to organize code and manage dependencies:

 ```txt
 myproject/